msyamkumar/cs220-s22-projects/p5/README.md

 ---

 ### Function Suggestion:

-We suggest you complete a function something like the following to answer the next several questions
+You must complete the following function to answer the next several questions.
-(this is **not** a requirement if you prefer to solve the problem another way):

 ```python
 def deadliest_in_range(year1, year2):